 Following the introduction, our local coordinator will take you to see some important spots in Coronado, including the local supermarket, the gym & spa and restaurants as well as the ATMs and places change money.

-Please arrive Juan Santamaria International Airport in San Jose (SJO) on Sunday.
+Please arrive Juan Santamaria International Airport in San Jose (SJO) on the selected Sunday start date.

 Day 1 (Sunday) – Arrival

 Welcome to Costa Rica!
 You will be met at San Jose airport by a member of our local team who will be holding a name sign.
 The journey to the accommodation will take around 45 minutes, depending on traffic.
 You will have the rest of the day to relax and settle in.
 If you wish to go to venture in the local area you can request a time to meet a team member or join fellow volunteers.